 - Pick Safe Products

 Choose the right kind of products like curl-defining creams, lightweight serums, hair gels, and curl-taming lotions.
-Check the ingredients and pick products that have moisturizing oils, plant butters, and other hydrating ingredients.
+Hair product recommendations for air-drying include moisturizing oils, plant butters, and other hydrating ingredients.
 However, avoid silicone-containing products as they may cause buildup.

 - Maintain The Curls

-Use the right curl definers on damp curls to maintain their natural pattern.
+Use the right curl definers on damp curls while air-drying curly hair to maintain their natural pattern.
 The right curl definers give your locks a more controlled look.
 Avoid thick and dense products.
-Go for a co-wash to preserve your hair’s natural oils.
+Follow proper hair maintenance tips and go for a co-wash to preserve your hair’s natural oils.

 - Focus On Your Brushing Technique